Joeyjdl/Rocket-League-Bots/README.md

 If you have an Nvidia GPU, you may want to consider using the GPU for training by installing pytorch with CUDA, which can be found at https://pytorch.org/.
 Alternatively, the command to install it (at the time of writing) is: `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

 ## Performance
-There are several options for looking at the bots performance
+There are several options for looking at how the bot performs
 1. Wandb logs
 2. RLviser
 3. RLbot